 Mission Personal Injury Lawyers is a family-owned law firm that has helped its clients recover tens of millions of dollars in injury compensation.
 Our firm’s San Diego car accident attorneys have dozens of years of experience and have won or settled an incredible 99% of their cases.

-Our personal injury law firm can assist you in the following ways, to name just a few:
+When you hire a car accident lawyer we can assist you in the following ways, to name just a few:

 - Internally investigate your case to bolster your compensation claim